-- (1) "C" classes pertain to chloride exposure. - (2) "F" classes pertain to freezing and thawing exposure without chlorides. - (3) "N" class is exposed to neither chlorides nor freezing and thawing. - (4) All classes of concrete shall comply with the minimum requirements of "S" class noted in Tables 2 and 3.
+- 1) "C" classes pertain to chloride exposure. - 2) "F" classes pertain to freezing and thawing exposure without chlorides. - 3) "N" class is exposed to neither chlorides nor freezing and thawing. - 4) All classes of concrete exposed to sulphates shall comply with the minimum requirements of S class noted in Tables 2 and 3.
+In particular, Classes A-1 to A-4 in municipal sewage elements could be subjected to sulphate exposure. - 5) No hydraulic cement concrete will be entirely resistant in severe acid exposures.
+The resistance of hydraulic cement concrete in such exposures is largely dependent on its resistance to penetration of fluids.